conceptualitis/match-box/README.md

 `sudo matchswitch [env]`

 It's pretty simple.
-Match switch will take the environments from the network directory and use them.
-So, if you had hosts in the /america directory, you would switch like this:
+Match-switch will take the environments from the network directory and use them.
+So, if you had hosts in the /environment1/america directory, you would switch like this:

-`sudo matchswitch america`
+`sudo matchswitch environment1.america`

 ### Clearing Hosts